EngineerSmith/AppleCake/README.md

 _profile.stop(_profile)
 ```
 ### Example
-An example of AppleCake in a love2d project
+An example of AppleCake in a love2d project.
+Example uses underscore infront of profiling, this is not a requirement.
+It's formatted like this to stop possible clashes with other variables if you're adding it to an exisiting project
 ```lua
 local lg = love.graphics